English

 • Tuna: 2.1 mcg per 100 grams.

-• Cod liver oil is another rich source of vitamin D. It may not be the tastiest, but a tablespoon provides a whopping 250 mcg of vitamin D.
+• Cod liver oil is another rich source of vitamin D. It may not be the tastiest, but one tablespoon provides a whopping 250 mcg of vitamin D.

 • Egg yolks also contain vitamin D, albeit in smaller amounts.
 Two egg yolks provide about 4.35 mcg of vitamin D. Eggs are also a good source of protein and other essential nutrients.

-• Vitamin D-fortified foods such as margarine and baking and frying products.
+• Fortified foods with vitamin D such as margarine and cooking and baking products.

-• Mushrooms like shiitake, portobello, and champignon, provided they have been exposed to a UV lamp or the sun for at least half an hour.
+• Mushrooms such as shiitake, portobello, and champignon, provided they have been under a UV lamp or in the sun for at least half an hour.

 How Much Vitamin D Do You Need Per Day?

 What is the recommended daily amount of vitamin D?
-This depends on your age, gender, and health status.
+This depends on your age, gender, and health condition.
 Here are the general recommendations:

 • Babies up to 1 year: 10 micrograms (400 IU).
 Want to know more?
 Read this blog about vitamin D and K for babies.